geolovic/Calhypso/README.md

 according the used ramp color
 * **C** : Change the color ramp for G1.
 There are 8 different diverging color ramps available.
-* **X** : Save all the profiles in a specific format in the same directory as the basin shapefile.
-It will create a Format has to be selected with keys 1-3.
-It would be generated a single graphic per curve.
+* **X** : Save all the profiles in a specific format.
+It creates a folder called *Calhypso_output_files* in the same location that the basin shapefile to put all figures there.
+Format has to be selected with keys 1-3. single graphic per curve.
 If alternative metrics are on, they would be printed.
 * **1 - 3** - Keys to select formats (only active if **X** was pressed first)
-* **E** - Export all curves in text files in the output folder.
-It also generated a file named *"curve_moments.txt"* with all the hypsometric metrics values.
+* **E** - Export all curves in text files.
+It creates a folder called *Calhypso_output_files* in the same location that the basin shapefile to put all figures there.
+It also generated a file named **"curve_moments.txt"** with all the hypsometric metrics values.